kumarsaurabh20/meantools_docs/docs/tutorial.rst

 This script integrates all data to produce pathway predictions.
 Here, all input is integreated, and all results are output as CSV tables that can be examined in a text editor, EXCEL, cytoscape.

-``heraldPathways.py -c test_merged_cluster_filtered.csv -r test_db/format_database/ValidateRulesWithOrigins.csv -m test_db/format_database/base_rules.csv -p Combined_small_middle_big_datasets.csv -a data/test_data/bacterial.tomato.pfams.sol.csv -s loose -i 3 -dn test.sqlite -tn test_herald -ct bacterial -mt test_metabolites -tt transitions_test_falca -v -dv -o test_herald -d data/pfams_dict.csv``
+``python heraldPathways.py -c test_merged_cluster_filtered.csv -r test_db/format_database/ValidateRulesWithOrigins.csv -m test_db/format_database/base_rules.csv -p Combined_small_middle_big_datasets.csv -a data/test_data/bacterial.tomato.pfams.sol.csv -s loose -i 3 -dn test.sqlite -tn test_herald -ct bacterial -mt test_metabolites -tt transitions_test_falca -v -dv -o test_herald -d data/pfams_dict.csv``

 	#.
 The first output file is a summary (Summary.csv) of the number of structures predicted in multiple iterations.
 Here initial structure is the number of stricture in the database.
 New structures are predicted in the virtual molecule generation process.